vitessio/website/content/en/docs/19.0/user-guides/vschema-guide/backfill-vindexes.md

 The workflow automatically infers the schema and vschema for the lookup table and creates it.
 It also sets up the necessary VReplication streams to backfill the lookup table.

 After the backfill is done, you should clean up the workflow.
-More detailed instructions are available in the  [CreateLookupVindex Reference](../../configuration-advanced/createlookupvindex)
+More detailed instructions are available in the  [Creating a Lookup Vindex Guide](../../configuration-advanced/createlookupvindex)

 To create such a lookup vindex on a real Vitess cluster, you can use the following instructions: